RSA vs RSU: All You Need to Know

 The stocks are “restricted” as you will still have to earn them after they have been issued.
 A common restriction on these restricted stock include a vesting schedule, where the shares are earned over time.
 This type of plan incentivizes employees to stay with the company longer.
 And if an employee leaves the company early, the company can repurchase the stock back.

-In fact, the restricted period is the same as the vesting period, which vests over time or by the individual or company performance conditions.
-And if the recipient doesn’t meet the conditions set up by the company before the end of the vesting period, the shares are usually forfeited.
+The restricted period usually aligns with the vesting period, which means the shares vest either over time (time-based vesting) or upon achieving specific individual or company performance milestones (performance-based vesting).
+If the recipient doesn’t meet the conditions set up by the company before the end of the vesting period, the shares are usually forfeited.

 A restricted stock unit (RSU) on the other hand is compensation offered to an employee as company stock, and received later when the vesting is complete, unlike RSAs given on the grant date.
 The restricted stock units are issued to an employee through a vesting plan and distribution schedule.
 The employees then get the shares when they meet the requirements in the plan.
 The requirements can include achieving performance milestones or staying with the company for a particular length of time.